Thank You Email After Interview: Templates That Get Remembered (Not Deleted)

 What to Write When You Fumbled a Question

 Interview mistakes happen.
-A strategic thank you email can turn a weak moment into evidence of self-awareness and follow-through.
+And they replay in your head on loop for days.
+But a strategic thank-you email can turn a weak moment into evidence of self-awareness and follow-through.

 The Recovery Approach